mporto1994/ReactTest-Camerite/README.md

 #### Known Issues

-If you get the error `ENOSPC: System limit for number of file watchers reached` on running front-end-pwa application and you're running Linux, get a look on:
+If you get the error `ENOSPC: System limit for number of file watchers reached` on running ReactTest application and you're running Linux, get a look on:

 <https://stackoverflow.com/questions/55763428/react-native-error-enospc-system-limit-for-number-of-file-watchers-reached>